DoganM95/Ovpn-To-Proxy-Adapter/README.md

 ```

 Then the following would create 3 proxy servers, one for each location.
 First (Japan) would listen on port 8900, Second (Ukraine) on port 8901, etc.
-Note: the network-cidr param would be `172.17.0.0/24,192.168.0.0/24`, if the container needs to be used as a proxy by other containers, see notes section above.

 ```shell
 sudo ./spawn.sh \